Jeffrey-Ede/Adaptive-Partial-STEM/README.md

 ## Misc Contents

-The front page has support vector graphiscs and python scripts used to create examples.
+The front page has support vector graphiscs and python scripts used to create figures.
 In addition, `read_loss_log.py` is helpful to read loss logs output during training.

 ## Contact